carpentries-incubator/hpc-intro/_episodes/13-scheduler.md

 teaching: 45
 exercises: 30
 questions:
-- "What big differences are there between your laptop, the login node, and compute nodes?"
 - "What is a scheduler and why are they used?"
 - "How do I launch a program to run on a compute node in the cluster?"
 - "How do I capture the output of a program that is run on a node in the cluster?"
 objectives:
-- "Find the right place to put large datasets on the cluster."
-- "Inspect the memory and processors available on the cluster."
 - "Run a simple Hello World style program on the cluster."
 - "Submit a simple Hello World style script to the cluster."
 - "Monitor the execution of jobs using command line tools."
 - "Inspect the output and error files of your jobs."
+- "Find the right place to put large datasets on the cluster."
 keypoints:
-- "Cluster nodes have more cores and more memory than your local machine or the login node."
 - "The scheduler handles how compute resources are shared between users."
-- "Everything you do should be run through the scheduler."
 - "A job is just a shell script."
-- "If in doubt, request more resources than you will need."
+- "Request slightly more resources than you will need."
 ---

 ## Job Scheduler